brillout/goldpage/docs/goldpage-vs-others.template.md

 ### Simple Design

-Goldpage is designed to have an interface that is simple and powerful.
+Goldpage has a simple and powerful interface.

-For example,
-what allows to achieve any app type are three page configs:
+For example these three page configs:
 - `renderToDom` - If set to true, your page is rendered in the browser (to the DOM).
 - `renderToHtml` - If set to true, your page is rendered to HTML (in Node.js).
 - `renderHtmlAtBuildTime` - Whether your page is rendered to HTML at request-time or at build-time.
+These three page configs allow you achieve any app type;

-If you set `renderToDom: true` and `renderToHtml: false` to all your pages then you get an SPA.
+For example, if you set `renderToDom: true` and `renderToHtml: false` then your page is basically an SPA.
-And if you set `renderToHtml: true` to a page then SSR to that page.
-Etc.
+Or by setting `renderToHtml: true` you add SSR to your page.

-Ironically,
-understanding these three page configs is actually simpler than understanding all these different terms "SPA", "MPA", "SSR", "static website", etc. This means that our `renderToDom`, `renderToHtml`, and `renderHtmlAtBuildTime` interface is simple.
-And because it allows you to create any app type it is also a powerful.
-This is example of an interface that is simple and powerful.
+And so on and so forth.

+Reasoning in terms of `renderToDom`, `renderToHtml`, and `renderHtmlAtBuildTime` will eventually feel more natural than reasoning in terms of
+"SPA", "MPA", "SSR", "static website", etc.
+Our interface is simple and powerful: with `renderToDom`, `renderToHtml`, and `renderHtmlAtBuildTime` you can achieve more things and easier.

 Another example
-is that we allow you to define the `htmlRender` and `domRender` functions where:
+is that we give you the possibility to define `htmlRender` and `domRender`:
-- `htmlRender` renders a page to HTML
+- `htmlRender` renders your pages to HTML
-- `domRender` renders a page to the DOM
+- `domRender` renders your pages to the DOM
-Allowing you to define these 2 render functions gives you full control over how your pages are rendered and full freedom to use Goldpage with any view library (React, Vue, RNW, Preact, ...) and any other tool (Redux, React Router, ...).
+By defining these two functions you gain full control over how your pages are rendered.
+This is what allows Goldpage to be used any view library (React, Vue, RNW, Preact, ...) and any tool (Redux, React Router, ...).

-Our `htmlRender` and `domRender` interface is simple and powerful.
+Here again, our interface is simple and powerful.

 !INLINE ./snippets/section-footer.md #readme